suzannastep/suzannastep.github.io/_pages/about.md

 About me
 ======
 I am a PhD student in the [Committee on Computational and Applied Mathematics](https://cam.uchicago.edu) at the University of Chicago.
+Perhaps better known as Sue. :)

 Research interests
 ======